-The Group is mindful of the direct impact our business have on the environment and remains committed in the environmental preservation through the creation and provision of long-term sustainable solutions.
+The Group is mindful of the impact our businesses have on the environment, and is committed to environmental preservation through adopting sustainable solutions in our operations.

-We manage our operations in manner which minimize disruption to our environment especially in reducing fuel consumption and carbon emissions.
-The majority of our trucks are equipped with environmentally friendly Euro 2 engines.
-Besides, we have converted a number of trucks to run on natural gas which further reduces the carbon footprint.
+The Group operates in a manner that minimizes disruption to the environment, especially in our quest of reducing fuel consumption and carbon emissions in our daily activities.
+The majority of our trucks are equipped with environmentally-friendly Euro 2 engines.
+Besides, we have converted a number of our trucks to run on natural gas, which further reduces our carbon footprint.

-Apart from that, regular service and maintenance works on the Group's vehicle and periodic inspection by Pusat Pemeriksaan Kenderaan Berkomputer ("Puspakom") had been conducted to mitigate the risk of unnecessary breakdown which might cause air pollution by the faulty vehicle as well as minimize the possibility of accidents and traffic interruption.
-Haulage Management System was introduced to the Group to monitor and remind the drivers on all the due dates for vehicle inspection at Puspakom.
+We also conduct regular service and maintenance for our vehicles, and accept periodic inspection by Pusat Pemeriksaan Kenderaan Berkomputer ("Puspakom") to ensure that our vehicles are safe to operate.
+This helps reduce unnecessary vehicle breakdowns and air pollution from faulty machinery, and minimizes accidents and traffic interruption.
+The Haulage Management System was also introduced by the Group to monitor and remind our drivers on vehicle inspection due dates at Puspakom.